mnk400/mnk400.github.io/MIGRATION.md

 - `src/lib/more.ts` merges Astro-owned metadata with legacy `_more/**/*.html` front matter.
 Ported pages move their listing/routing metadata into the right `src/data/more/*.ts` family file; legacy front matter is parsed only for pages that have not moved yet.
 - `src/pages/more/index.astro` renders the index from typed metadata and small Astro components.
 It must not depend on Liquid includes or `site.more`.
 - Old `/more/<slug>` URLs are generated as redirects from the typed metadata's `redirect_from` values when `item.ported === true`.
-- Category hubs and families use dedicated Astro routes/components rather than generic `layout:` front matter.
+- Category hubs and families use dedicated Astro routes/components rather than generic `layout:` front matter. `/archive/` is a real hub page, not a redirect to paintings.
 For repeated archive families, prefer dynamic routes like `src/pages/archive/paintings/[artist].astro` and `src/pages/archive/things/[thing].astro` plus typed gallery components over copied pages.

 What survives from Jekyll front matter: